 Incense is a great option for the air element.
 The smoke from the incense represents the element of air and carries our intentions to the spirit realm.
 You can find incense at a local shop or make your own using a mixture of herbs and tree resins.
 You could also use a feather to represent the element of air.

-Now that you’ve covered the four elements you can add anything else you think an ancestor may like.
-If you have a photo of the ancestor or ancestors you are creating the altar for you can add that as well.
-When adding photos of ancestors you want to make sure that the ancestor is well in spirit.
+Now that you’ve covered the four elements, you can add anything else you think an ancestor may like.
+If you have a photo of the ancestor or ancestors you are creating the altar fo,r you can add that as well.
+When adding photos of ancestors, make sure the ancestor is well in spirit.
 Did you have a positive relationship with your ancestor?
 Was there anything unsettling about their passing?
 Be sure to heal any disruptions before adding photos of ancestors to the altar.

 You are inviting these spirits into your space and you want to be sure they are only bringing positive energy.

 Also, be sure that the photos on the altar do not show anyone who is still living.
-You may also want to add something personal that you create, like a piece of artwork.
+You may also want to add something personal you create, such as a piece of artwork.

 - Table or shelf